JesseLu/ob-1/physics/README.md

 Description
 -----------

-The physical specification which the physics module produces consists first of the allowable values of the parameters (z), which are used to describe the structure to be designed.
+The specification produced by the physics module consists first of the specification of z, given by

-The range of z can either be one continuous and bounded range, or else a finite set of discrete allowable values.
+*   the structure parameterization function m(p),
+*   the parameter weighting function w(p),
+*   the allowable values of p, and
+*   the structure update scheme to be used.

 In addition, the specification outlines the desired response of the structure to various input excitations.